Clubs and societies

 AUPSS (previously known as Auckland Land Economics Society) promotes interaction and networking between property students, academic staff and property professionals.
 A number of events are held throughout the year including speed networking evenings, mentoring programmes, property case competitions, women in property events, and the annual property end-of-year function.

 Beta Alpha Psi – Auckland Chapter (BAP)

-Beta Alpha Psi (BAP) is an international honours organisation for accounting, finance and information systems students and professionals.
+Beta Alpha Psi (BAP) is an international honours organisation for accounting, finance, information systems, and business analytics students and professionals.
 BAP recognises academic and professional excellence and complements members’ formal education by providing self-development opportunities and networking among students, faculty and professionals.

-Visit the Beta Alpha Psi - Auckland website.
+Visit the Beta Alpha Psi (BAP) Engage page.